TeamWizardry/Wizardry/README.md

   {
     "name": "string"    // Registry name of item or block resulting from recipe.
     "meta": number      // Optional, defaults to 0 if not present.
+    "nbt": { ... }      // Optional, only used by "item" type recipes.
+Specifies the exact NBT compound the output will be created with.
   },
   "input":
   {